jsanz/gh-pages-minima-starter/_posts/2020-05-17-confluences.md

 ### 🌡️ Density

+In order to know the density of these points by country, I intersected them with a world country dataset.

 ```python
 world['count'] = world['geometry'].apply(
     lambda row: np.sum(points['geometry'].intersects(row))
 )
 world['density'] = world['count']/world['geometry'].area
 ```

+As expected, Antartica was the "country" with the highest number of confluences.
+But if we skip this artifact, Russia (26), Canada (17) and US (12) are the top 3.
+What about density?
+If we get rid of the countries with just one confluence in their territory, Norway (3) and Indonesia (4) are the first and second countries in the list.

 ```python
 fig, ax = plt.subplots(figsize=(15, 15))